-The Dionex IonPac AS22 columns are designed for compliance monitoring of inorganic anions in accordance with United States Environmental Protection Agency Methods 300.0 (A) and 300.1 (A).
-The selectivity of the Dionex IonPac AS22 column was optimized to retain fluoride well out of the water dip (a dip in the baseline at the column's void volume) while separating common anions with an isocratic mobile phase.
+Dionex IonPac AS22 columns are designed for compliance monitoring of inorganic anions in accordance with U.S. EPA Methods 300.0 (A) and 300.1 (A).
+The selectivity of the Dionex IonPac AS22 column was optimized to retain fluoride well out of the water dip (a dip in the baseline at the column's void volume) while separating common anions with an isocratic mobile phase.3

 Phosphate is listed as an ingredient in all three oral rinse products and benzoate is listed as an ingredient in sample #1.
-Figure 1 shows the separation of four anions (fluoride, chloride, benzoate, and phosphate) using a Dionex IonPac AS22 column with a run time of 10 min.
-Fluoride is away from the water dip, and it is well separated from chloride.
+Figure 1 shows the separation of four anions (fluoride, chloride, benzoate, and phosphate) using a Dionex IonPac AS22 column with a run time of 40 min.
+Fluoride is well away from the water dip, and it is well separated from chloride.
+The USP monograph method is a fast analysis method that ends the separation immediately after chloride elution.
+Therefore, it is important to choose a run time that allows benzoate and phosphate from that will not affect the integration of fluoride.
+In addition, the retention of phosphate can vary depending on the column lot and autosampler setting.
+The run time needs to be adjusted accordingly to make sure phosphate does not interfere with the fluoride integration.
+Figure 2 shows an overlay of injections of the four-standard mixture and two subsequent DI water blanks.
+It shows that benzoate will elute in the first injection and phosphate will elute at ~6.5 min of the third injection and does not interfere with fluoride integration.